-Higher commissions can influence representatives to recommend In some provinces and territories, you also have the right to cancel a purchase, or in some jurisdictions, claim damages, if the prospectus, ETF Facts or financial statements contain a misrepresentation.
+Higher commissions can influence representatives to recommend one In some provinces and territories, you also have the right to cancel a investment over another.
+Ask about other ETFs and investments that purchase, or in some jurisdictions, claim damages, if the prospectus, ETF Facts or financial statements contain a misrepresentation.
 You must act within the time limit set by the securities law in your province or territory.